ppy/osu-wiki/wiki/Tournaments/CWC/2013/en.md

 1. Each team can only pick 1 mod specific map from each mod pool per match.
 2. Picking from the non-mod pool is unlimited.
-3. You may combine Hidden mod with DoubleTime or HardRock maps but **all players** need to agree with this first!
+3. You may combine Hidden mod with Double Time or Hard Rock maps but **all players** need to agree with this first!
 Referee has the power to deny this if it is not respected.
 4. This is how the map pool would look like:
    - NoMod: 6 maps
    - Hidden: 2 maps
-   - HardRock: 2 maps
+   - Hard Rock: 2 maps
-   - DoubleTime: 2 maps
+   - Double Time: 2 maps
    - Tiebreaker: 1 (NoMod), in case of a tie

 [flag_AR]: /wiki/shared/flag/AR.gif "Argentina"